Poets & Quants is one of the most popular sites around for prospective MBA students.

 Unfortunately, not all data was formatted in this exact standard way and lots of edge cases proved too specific to create general rules for; thus many data points ended up making nooo sense.
 For instance one of my data points after preprocessing suggested that there was a 4 year old Asian male applying to Yale with an 800 GMAT, not entirely implausible but, unlikely.
 I did my best to throw out or manually correct samples like this, but no guarantees I got them all.

 Lastly, categorical features, like race, major, university were originally encoded into multiple categories.
-Race had a separate value for Black, Latinx, White, Asian, Native American.
+In the early iterations of this model tried to do things with at least a semblance of granularity- Race had a separate value for Black, Latinx, White, Asian, Native American.
 Majors had a separate value for Engineering, Finance, Business, Economics, Philosophy, etc. Universities were categorized very crudely into 3 buckets, Tier 1, Tier 2, and Tier 3.
 After some trial and error I decided to make each of these binary.
-Race became Underrepresented minority (URM) or nah, Majors became STEM or Something Boring, Universities became Name Brand or Relatively Unknown.
-Unfortunately these mapping might not have been accurately done or may have been too low of resolution to capture important nuances present in real life.
-However, this is one of the tradeoffs you have to deal with when working with limited data sets.
+Race became Underrepresented minority (URM) or nah, Majors became STEM or Something Boring, Universities became "Ivy League"/Equivalents or Everyone Else.
+Unfortunately these mapping could have not been accurately done and more importantly are too low of resolution to capture the important nuances that are present in real life.
+However, this is one of the many tradeoffs you have to deal with when working with limited data sets.

 Ignoring Critical Features

 Perhaps the most likely and important reason for a poorly performing model is an inability to select or engineer the correct features.
 Anyone who has ever been interested in MBA programs knows of the highly touted "holistic" nature of the admissions process.
-There are many factors that weigh heavily in real life but were not used as inputs to the model (some of which aren't even included in the articles).
+There are many factors that play a role in real life applications but were not used as inputs to the model (many of which aren't even included in the Poets & Quants articles).
 A non-exhaustive list: